|

 From 1845 through 1852, over one million residents of Ireland starved to death, and another two million were forced to emigrate elsewhere, all because of potato blight.
 Before you lose your crop to potato blight, let’s learn more about this tiny water mold.
-Water mold In the world of scientific classification, water molds are a type of mostly land dwelling organisms called oomycetes.
+Water mold Water molds are mostly land-dwelling organisms called oomycetes.
 Oomycetes fall between fungi and algae.
-These pathogens attack stems, roots, and tubers, and frequently kill host plants.
-Common water mold diseases include phytophthora tentaculata, crown rot, damping off disease, sudden oak death, and potato blight.
+These pathogens attack stems, roots, and tubers and frequently kill host plants.
+Common water mold diseases include phytophthora tentaculata, crown rot, damping off, sudden oak death, and potato blight.
 Potato blight, also known as late blight, is caused by a specific oomycete called Phytophthora infestans.
-The word phytophthora means ‘plant killer’, and rightfully so.
-The Great Potato Famine The pathogen responsible for potato blight was first identified in 1843, in New York and Philadelphia.
-Wind then spread the spores throughout neighboring regions.
-Since potatoes weren’t found in North America until the 1500s, and then not grown regularly until the 1700s, potato blight wasn’t seen as a serious threat to anyone.
-Then, when seed potatoes were sent to Belgium in 1845, all hell broke loose for potato farmers across Europe.
-Ireland was hit the hardest in what became known as the Great Famine, or the Great Starvation.
-Since monoculture of a single potato species was common practice at the time, it wasn’t difficult for this disease to take hold.
-Potato blight lifecycle The potato blight pathogen prefers cool, moist environments, which Ireland has in abundance.
-Spores are produced 54°F to 65°F, while lesions develop when temperatures are between 64°F and 75°F. And it takes surprisingly little moisture to create a water mold habitat.
+The word phytophthora means plant killer, and rightfully so.
+The Great Potato Famine Botanists identified the potato blight pathogen in 1843.
+Initially, it was limited to New York and Philadelphia.
+But local winds spread spores into neighboring regions.
+Potatoes were not grown in North America until the 1500s.
+And they did not become a popular crop until the 1700s.
+At first, potato blight wasn’t considered a serious threat to anyone.
+Then, seed potatoes sent to Belgium in 1845 spread this devastating disease across Europe.
+Since monoculture of a single potato species was common practice, it wasn’t difficult for this disease to take hold.
+It spread like wildfire.
+Ireland suffered the most in what became known as the Great Famine, or the Great Starvation.
+Potato blight lifecycle The potato blight pathogen prefers cool temperatures and moist environments, which Ireland has in abundance.
+Spores are produced from 54°F to 65°F, while lesions develop when temperatures are between 64°F and 75°F. And it takes surprisingly little moisture to create a water mold habitat.
 Morning dew on a leaf is all it takes, though more water is preferable.
-These pathogens can also attack other members of the nightshade family, such as tomatoes, though another disease, called early blight (Alternaria solani) is often the culprit on tomatoes.
+These pathogens can also attack other plants in the nightshade family, such as tomatoes.
+Early blight (Alternaria solani) is more often the culprit on tomatoes.
 Water mold reproduction is odd.
 [Remember, oomycetes fall somewhere between algae and fungi.]
-Water mold reproduction starts with an asexual phase during which branching structures, called hypha, grow, followed by spore development.
+It starts with an asexual phase during which branching structures, called hypha, grow, followed by spore development.
 Then, the receptacle where spores develop, called sporangia, begin to germinate, much the way pollen granules germinate in fertilization.
 Then, our tiny water mold grows more hypha, and the process continues.
 Sexual reproduction occurs when two mating types meet.
-Symptoms of potato blight Potato blight symptoms start out as small, dark green, irregularly shaped, water-soaked spots on leaves, stems, petioles, and tubers.
+Symptoms of potato blight Potato blight symptoms start as small, dark green, irregularly shaped, water-soaked spots on leaves, stems, petioles, and tubers.
 These spots have a yellowish halo.
-These lesions expand rapidly when moisture is present, turning purplish brown.
-Grayish white fuzz can also be seen on the underside of leaves as spores develop.
-A special group of genetically modified potatoes has been developed with a resistance to potato blight.
+These lesions rapidly expand when moisture is present, turning purplish brown.
+Grayish-white fuzz can also be seen on the underside of leaves as spores develop.
+Scientists have crafted a group of genetically modified potatoes resistant to potato blight.
 These cisgenic potatoes appear unable to catch the disease.
-If you prefer not growing genetically modified plants, there are other ways to prevent potato blight from taking hold.
+If you prefer not to grow genetically modified plants, there are other ways to prevent potato blight from taking hold.
 How to prevent potato blight

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.